Chromolaena odorata: Classification

-A recent review indicates that the ethno-pharmacological, fungicidal, nematicidal importance of the plant and its use as a fallow species and as a soil fertility improvement plant in the slash and burn rotation system of agriculture has contributed to its continued use and spread in Nigeria.

 Invasive species

 Chromolaena odorata is considered an invasive weed of field crops and natural environments in its introduced range.
 It has been reported to be the most problematic invasive species within protected rainforests in Africa.
 In Western Africa it prevents regeneration of tree species in areas of shifting cultivation.
 It affects species diversity in southern Africa.
 The plant's flammability affects forest edges.

 In Sri Lanka it is a major weed in disturbed areas and coconut plantations.

 Control

 Biological control with a defoliating Arctiid moth was attempted in the 1970s.

 A pilot study in the Ashanti region of Ghana introduced the moth Pareuchaetes pseudoinsulata to some effect.

-A renewed call for coordinated biological control effort in Nigeria was made in 2014, to attempt to bring the plant back into an ecological equilibrium.

 In Australia a systematic eradication programme with herbicide has been initiated.

 The gall forming tephritid fly Cecidochares connexa was introduced into Guam from Indonesia in 1998 and is widespread across the island.
 Chromolaena odorata forms galls around the fly larvae that become a nutrient sink that diverts energy away from plant growth to provide nutritive tissue along the walls of the larval chamber.
 Between 1 and 7 larvae can be found in each gall.